 How to keep white granite clean

-White granite can be washed with hot, soapy water but over time, detergent can leave a build-up which will dull the shine.
-Instead, use specially-developed granite cleaners, like Hanafinn RejuvenataTM with a soft cloth.
+White granite can be washed with hot water.
+Soapy water is not advised because it can put a film on top of the sealant.
+Instead, use specially-developed granite cleaners, like STAIN-PROOF Daily Countertop Cleaner with a soft cloth.
 Avoid bleaches, common household cleaners and acidic liquids, especially on unsealed granite, as they can eat away at the surface.
 A granite worktop is an investment and to maintain the quality of that investment, it’s worth spending a bit more on your cleaning product.
 If you clean up as you go along and give your surface a general clean every day, you shouldn’t have any problems keeping it whiter than white.

 Use a chopping board

 It’s not just spills you need to prevent; great big scratches can also impact your granite.
 On white varieties especially, these scratches can catch dirt and bacteria, becoming quite noticeable.
 Though it may be possible for a skilled professional to repair a scratch, it’s preferable to avoid the issue in the first place.
 Thus it makes sense to always use a thick chopping board when wielding sharp implements.
 Never, ever cut directly on the surface.

 Similarly, don’t use anything abrasive – such as a scourer or scrubbing brush – as you could make dozens of tiny scratches on the surface.

 Probably the biggest action you can take towards keeping that beautiful white granite worktop looking gorgeous is to simply be proactive.
 If you spill something, wipe it up as soon as possible so that it doesn’t have time to stain.
 Make sure the rest of the family know this, too.
 Use coasters if you will be entertaining in your kitchen so that any drops of nasty red wine pool on that and not your fabulous granite.